 You need to bring something to your potluck party.
 But not something boring.

-One kid-friendly and adult nostalgic dish everyone loves is ambrosia salad.
+One kid-friendly and adult nostalgic side dish everyone loves is ambrosia salad.

 Ambrosia salad is a dessert salad made with canned pineapple, mandarin oranges, maraschino cherries, fresh grapes, marshmallows, and coconut.
 Mix the ambrosia salad with whipped cream and sour cream and chill for 2 hours.